-"The trend among Christian churches in the United States has also been toward acceptance," writes Candace Chellew-Hodge on Religion Dispatches.
-After long struggles for equality, the arc of history is bending toward justice.
+"The trend among Christian churches in the United States has also been toward acceptance," writes Candace Chellew-Hodge on

 Overall, in a different Gallup survey, those saying gays and lesbians are “morally acceptable” stands at 52 percent.
 Barely 34 percent thought so back in 1982.